-RISE replaces our long-running Senior Theses, retaining the best elements - such as student-centered research projects and direct interactions with faculty and their lab members - while expanding the program to allow a broader range of experiences.
-Additionally the expected student products have shifted from a written thesis to written manuscripts and posters, both of which are more commonly encountered in professional scientific settings.
-We anticipate that students will be able to publish their findings in manuscripts from the labs, provided that the data are of high quality.
+The expected student products have shifted from a written thesis to written manuscripts and posters, both of which are more commonly encountered in professional scientific settings.
+Here is an example of the formating of the beginning of the written thesis.
+We anticipate that students will be able to publish their findings, provided that the data are of high quality.

 - Preceding the semester that a student will be enrolled in BIOL-341, the student will reach out to a Biology faculty member (as well as an extenal mentor, if applicable) to obtain permission for registration.
 The course description (found here: BIOL-341/342 course syllabus) will be used to set expectations for the student (and outside mentor).
 Note that the syllabus is very general, and it must be tailored for your work by discussion with your mentor(s).
 This syllabus details the project plan, readings, meetings and papers.